fabiog27/fleet-host/README.md

 This repo contains shell scripts and a Dockerfile to build a docker image ready to [run Jetbrains Fleet on a remote server in a docker container](https://www.jetbrains.com/help/fleet/install-on-a-remote-machine.html).
-Fleet is an IDE that supports remote collaboration - but it also provides the access to the host's filesystem.
+Fleet is an IDE that supports remote collaboration - but it also provides access to the host's filesystem.
 Thus, it's ideal to run it remotely in a docker container with limited permissions.